 1) Bitcoin is by far the best risk-adjusted investment across crypto with the most cogent narrative, game theory, and track record.
 Ethereum has proven its community growth, network effect, and staying power and remains our second core position.
 We have not only held these core positions for years, we have consistently added to them since the 2018 lows and on various pullbacks over the last 2 years.
 Our cost basis remains very strong on both and we still see plenty of upside as adoption grows and macro tailwinds increase.
 These will remain foundational to the fund as long term, generational bets.
 For ETH, we explored staking a percent of holdings for additional yield via Staked.
 Given that ETH is still ~40% off its highs, we believe it offers higher upside potential from this point, but will continue playing beta to BTC's broader movements and be dependent on it (other than perhaps during melt-ups or altcoin rallies).

 2) As mentioned in last quarter's update, we acquired a few DeFi positions (YFI, NXM) in July.
-We are still bullish on YFI (with a very healthy cost basis) and recently wrote a YFI thesis which explains our longer view reasoning.
+We are still bullish on YFI (with a very healthy cost basis) and we're actively looking for a couple of other DeFi plays.
 In September, we did offload about 35% of our initial YFI allocation at the $35,000-$40,000 level because of excessive euphoria.
 That upside was sold into BTC and ETH which at the time, were much lower respectively and ended up being a great rotation that is up an additional 250-300% as of today.
 It was clear a corrective phase would occur across DeFi at that point, which it did.
 After things cooled off over a few months, we allocated new capital into YFI in November under $10,000 (likely at a similar time as Polychain), adding to our remaining longer term position.

 In mid-October, we also sold 100% of NXM (Nexus Mutual), as we did not see the longer term vision or demand side playing out.
-We decided to rotate the NXM funds, along with some older small cap positions, fully back into ETH.
+We decided to rotate the NXM funds, along with some older small cap positions.
 Although NXM could still perform well, we feel much better positioned and balanced from a risk perspective.

 3) We had a number of successful token launches this year that we are also excited about, along with a few from last year we are still holding.
 These make up the rest of our crypto portfolio.
 SKALE, Filecoin, Ocean, Blockstack, and TrueFi all remain solid positions in the portfolio.
 Most of these are already trading with substantial liquidity and upside, though some still have vest periods over the next 6-12 months.
 We will continue monitoring the growth of these assets and share any relevant activity in the next update.